MiriamPeskowitz/mourning-front-end-2020/notes.md

 -

 Smaller to-dos
--- front end READme -- find a model , add api repo
--- fix signup, doesn't reset or push to new page, and shows error but the new user is created in the backend
+-- DONE, for nowfront end READme -- find a model , add api repo -- fix signup, doesn't reset or push to new page, and shows error but the new user is created in the backend DONE, i think

 Tuesday
-  -- wired up loading feature for welcome back username
+  -- DONE wired up loading feature for welcome back username DONE -- DONE action types?
+DONE, for convention's sake; debugging, using constants not strings as case names, per redux docs.
+  -- How to edit your personal description, user.description -- How to add date of death there -- add attribute to model -- DONE change users call to be like the others DONE --logout -> home.
+Doesn't reset the currentuser to none

+  -- reverse list -- DONE
+  -- how to limit list and add a more button?